steelbrain/linter/README.md

 Or you can install from Settings view by searching for `Base Linter`, (this package might not show up when searching for `Linter`).

+Linter automatically installs `linter-ui-default`, which is required for the functionality of this package.

 #### API Documentation

 Please navigate to [steelbrain.me/linter](http://steelbrain.me/linter/) for Linter v2 documentation.